riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

   return foo(1);
 }
 ```

+The `Priority` accepts a digit as the version priority during Version Selection.
+If `Priority` doesn't exist, then the priority of version defaults to zero.

 It makes the compiler trigger the [function multi-version](#function-multi-version) when there exist more than one version for the same function signature.